Lrishap/Data-Visualization/README.md

 was obtained using the Pythia8 simulations.

 Parameters:
-The Parameters (lifetime, branching fraction, number of events) for the Dark Higgs bosons needed for the Pythia8 simulations are shownin /Parameters for Pythia8
+The Parameters (lifetime, branching fraction, number of events) for the Dark Higgs bosons needed for the Pythia8 simulations are shown in /Parameters for Pythia8.

 Data Points:
 The data points for the parameter space sin^2_theta vs m_phi was obtained using Pythia8 simulations for Dark Higgs being produced from Exotic Higgs decays and